-The Victorian State Circuit Race Championships are conducted by Victorian State Race Series Inc. on behalf of the Confederation of Australian Motorsport (CAMS).
+The Victorian State Circuit Race Championships are conducted by Victorian State Race Series Inc. on behalf of Motorsport Australia.

 The Championships consist of race meetings organised by the following clubs: